enviodev/docs/blog/2023-08-31-navigating-challenges-in-blockchain-indexing.md

 ### Development hurdles

-Developing and hosting your own indexing infrastructure can be a monumental task, requiring specialised skills, demanding up a lot time and development resources, and can also result in unprecedented IT costs and ongoing maintenance.
-Blockchain developers require cost-effective infrastructure tools that abstract away the complexities of managing hosted infrastructure and automate a lot the set up process to simplify the overall development lifecycle.
+Developing and hosting your own indexing infrastructure can be a monumental task, requiring specialised skills which takes up significant development resources.
+Blockchain developers require cost-effective infrastructure tools that abstract away the complexities of managing hosted infrastructure and automate much of the set up process to simplify the overall development lifecycle.

 ### Troubleshooting